 \section{Conclusions and Future Application}

-In this paper, we construct a hybrid framework including the simulation system and the physical platform for training and evaluating robot navigation and confrontation policies.
+In this paper, we construct a hybrid framework, including the simulation system and the physical platform, for training and evaluating robot navigation policies.
 In the simulator, we provide a variety of sensors and rich dynamic interfaces for policy transfer.
 We also propose a novel safety metric named SFPL for evaluating the safety of the mobile robot.
-By evaluating common sim2real methods on this framework, we provide a new benchmark for robot navigation and confrontation tasks.
+By evaluating common sim2real methods in this framework, we provide a new benchmark for robot navigation tasks.
 In addition, relying on this platform, we hold the 2022 IEEE CoG RoboMaster sim2real challenge to promote the development of flexible and agile agents.
-We believe that there are many areas that will benefit from our proposed platform. \begin{itemize} \item \textbf{Sim2Real Transfer}: The simulator of NeuronsGym provides a rich dynamics interface including friction parameters, motor characteristics parameters, etc., and a variety of sensor models to support sim2real algorithm development.
-Researchers can study the generalizability of algorithms through sim2sim by setting different parameter distributions, or use the physical platform to study sim2real problems. \item \textbf{Safety Navigation Learning}: As mentioned in our paper, safety is vital for physical systems, and how to learn and evaluate safe policy are critical for real robot learning.
+We believe that there are many areas that will benefit from our proposed platform. \begin{itemize} \item \textbf{Sim2Real Transfer}: The simulator of NeuronsGym provides a rich {dynamic} interface, including friction parameters, motor characteristics parameters, etc., and a variety of sensor models to support sim2real algorithm development. {In addition, users can modify and design the layout of the simulation environment according to their needs and physical scenarios, in order to train agents suitable for their situation.} Researchers can study the generalizability of algorithms through sim2sim by setting different parameter distributions or use the physical platform to study sim2real problems. {In the future version, we will add a random layout generation plugin for training agents with the generalization of layouts.} \item \textbf{Safety Navigation Learning}: As mentioned in our paper, safety is vital for physical systems, and how to learn and evaluate safe policies is critical for real robot learning.
 In mobile robotic systems, collision is the most common safety issue.
-We implement collision detection in both simulated and real environments of NeuronsGym, and propose a more reasonable safety evaluation metric that can help researchers develop safe navigation algorithms more easily. \item \textbf{Visual Navigation}: Visual navigation is one of the hotly developed fields nowadays.
+We implement collision detection in both the simulated and real environments of NeuronsGym and propose a more reasonable safety evaluation metric that can help researchers develop safe navigation algorithms more easily. \item \textbf{Visual Navigation}: Visual navigation is one of the {most} hotly developed fields nowadays.